New Jersey Medical Malpractice Attorney

 We've Recovered $1 Billion for Our Clients

 Behind heart disease and cancer, medical malpractice is the third leading cause of death in the nation, according to a study published in the Journal of the American Medical Association (JAMA).
 But what constitutes medical malpractice?
-There are plenty of adverse side effects of procedures and treatments, so it is important delineate what medical malpractice is and what it is not.
+There are plenty of adverse side effects of procedures and treatments, so it is important to delineate what medical malpractice is and what it is not.

 What is medical malpractice?